-The COM-FSM Strategic Plan 2018-2023 has had a mid-term review (I.B.14), and preparation of the next planning cycle is underway.
+The COM-FSM Strategic Plan 2018-2023 has had a mid-term review (I.B.14) and is in process for preparation of the next planning cycle.

 The college has a comprehensive planning and evaluation system.
 Long term planning is guided by the college's strategic plan.
-Short-term planning is guided by the IEMP that provides linkages among instructional programs and priorities, learning support services, human resources, technology, and administrative services.
-The strategic plan, the IEMP, and associated institutional and mission fulfillment indicators provide the framework for decision making and reporting on the college progress towards meeting its mission, tracking and monitoring institutional effectiveness, and academic quality.
+Short-term planning is guided by the IEMP that provides linkages between instructional programs and priorities, learning support services, human resources, technology, and administrative services.
+The strategic plan, IEMP and associated institutional and mission fulfillment indicators provide the framework for decision making and reporting on the college progress towards meeting its mission, tracking and monitoring of institutional effectiveness and academic quality.
 The College believes that it meets this Sub-Standard.